 Capacitance-type magnetic flowmeters have traditionally offered the advantage of having non-wetted electrodes and the ability to measure low conductivity fluids.
 However, they suffered from a sensitivity to flow noise and zero instability.
 Innovative technology overcomes these limitations and drives magnetic flowmeters into new areas of application, while reducing installed costs.07/18/2005

+The use of spray nozzles to rapidly cool or quench gas streams is an essential application in many industrial processes, such as chemical reaction vessels, incineration, and power plant absorber gas inlet.
+An optimized spray quench design requires engineering analysis of the operating environment, spray nozzle performance and process reliability.
 This technical paper describes the design considerations for spray gas quench systems such as nozzle selection, process control, system configuration and reliability.
 Application of this knowledge can result in a gas quench system that operates efficiently and reliably with reduced vessel size, reduced atomization energy consumption, and minimized downtime, to achieve capital and operational cost savings for your process.09/16/2009

 Heat transfer fluids -- from mineral oils to synthetic and organic-based formulas -- are the lifeblood of many critical operations within the process industries.
-This special, interactive PDF looks at how plant personnel can better understand various fluids and fluid properties, and track the performance of their entire heat transfer system.
+This special, interactive PDF looks at how plant personnel can better understand various fluids and fluid properties, and track the performance of their entire heat transfer system.03/21/2011

 Welded vessels play a key role in most processes.
 However, few plants now have in-depth expertise in materials selection, fabrication and design of such vessels.
 As a result, plant staff often make errors that can be costly as well as compromise the suitability and life of the vessel.
 This three-part special report provides practical pointers that can help you avoid common mistakes and get the most appropriate, durable and cost-effective vessel.